mg4gh/MGMapViewer/docs/privacy.md

 **www.openandromaps.org**.
 By pressing the "Install others" button, a url with the protocol schema *mf-v4-map* is opened and since this app has registered for this protocol schema, this app will be called with the url for the map download.
 The map download is based on the domain **ftp.gwdg.de**, which is an ftp server provided by the
 "Gesellschaft für wissenschaftliche Datenverarbeitung mbH Göttingen" (a part of the university of Göttingen).
-- [Maponline](./Features/MainMapFeatures/MapOnline/maponline.md)<br>As the name of this feature suggests this is to visualize online maps that consists of a set of tiles.
+- [Maponline](./Features/MainMapFeatures/MapOnline/maponline.md)<br>As the name of this feature suggests this feature is to visualize online maps that consists of a set of tiles.
 For each such map you need to provide an config file with the list used serves (es the example in the feature description).
 The internet access for those online maps is part of the [mapsforge](https://github.com/mapsforge/mapsforge) library.
 It is just executing a tile download for the requested tiles.
 - [Mapstore](./Features/MainMapFeatures/MapStore/mapstore.md)<br>
-A mapstore can be downloaded completely offline and copied just to the path for mapstore.
+A mapstore can be downloaded completely offline and copied just to the path for the mapstore.
 But there is an additional feature that allows to download tiles similar to the online maps, except that the downloaded tiles are stored additionally in a local mapstore, similar to a cache.
 So they are available for later usage independent on the internet access.
 Again the server have to be listed in a configuration file that is provided by the user.
 - [hgt grid layer](./Features/MainMapFeatures/MapGrid/hgt.md)<br>